-The rock and roll magazine Trouser Press first appeared in 1974 in New York as a mimeographed fanzine by Ira Robbins, Dave Schulps and Karen Rose under the name Trans-Oceanic Trouser Press (a reference to a song by the Bonzo Dog Doo-Dah Band) and featured British bands and musical artists.
+The rock and roll magazine Trouser Press first appeared in 1974 in New York as a mimeographed fanzine by Ira Robbins, Karen Rose and Dave Schulps under the name Trans-Oceanic Trouser Press (a reference to a song by the Bonzo Dog Doo-Dah Band) and featured British bands and musical artists.

 After 14 issues, the title was shortened to simply Trouser Press, and the fanzine gradually transformed into a professional magazine with colour covers and advertising.